 If you need to download a software update to add Alexa to your PC, know that you will be guided through the previous steps in installing it.

 Next, you'll need to set up that wake word.
 You'll only be able to do this if your Windows 10 PC is enabled with hands-free access.
 If not, you'll need to click on the Alexa logo and then say your command or question.
+You can also set up a button command or keyboard stroke to do activate Alexa.

 1. Open the Alexa for Windows 10 menu.